Improving the value of your small law firm – Clean & Tidy

 General FAQ's

+What does a business broker do?
 Why is there a surge in buyers looking to acquire law firms in September and October each year?
 Why are there so few accountancy firms for sale on your website?
 Do you provide accountancy practice valuations?
 Are business brokers regulated?
 What underhand tactics do business brokers use?
 How secure is our data?
 Do you offer due diligence services?